KRoeling/my_repository/README.md

 # my_repository

-this I typed on my laptop.
+This I changed on my laptop

 This I changed on github.